-Over my last several blogs we have been taking an in-depth journey through the difficult topic of forgiveness.
+I want to talk about an in-depth journey through the difficult topic of forgiveness.
 I say difficult because forgiving someone who has deeply hurt you is no doubt the hardest challenge you will ever face.
 But deciding to forgive someone who has deeply hurt you is also, unquestionably, one of the most important choices you will ever make.

-6 Steps on How to Forgive
+6 Steps on How to Forgive Someone

-STEP ONE: Write down the name of the person you have chosen to forgive.
+STEP TWO: Write down the name of the person you have chosen to forgive.
 Underneath that name, think of the many things you have done for which you need forgiveness and write them down.
 When we realize how much we need to be forgiven for all the wrongs we have done, it makes it easier to show mercy to those who have hurt us.
 Keep what you have written in front of you as you go through this process.

-STEP TWO: Realize forgiving others is a spiritual, supernatural exercise.
+STEP THREE: Realize forgiving others is a spiritual, supernatural exercise.
 In fact, it is impossible to truly forgive others without God's help.
-God can help you forgive because not only has He forgiven tens of billions of people, He also has the power to help you, in particular.
+God can help you forgive because not only has He forgiven tens of billions of people, but He also has the power to help you, in particular.
 Just remember: He only helps those who admit their helplessness.
 You might say a simple prayer like this: God I admit I can't forgive (insert name) with my own power.
 Please help me.
-Help me to understand how much You have forgiven me, so I can forgive the person who has hurt me.
+Help me to understand how much you have forgiven me, so I can forgive the person who has hurt me.

-Nathan commented on how he has lived this out: The hurt from the harm someone has done you is so big you cannot forgive on your own.
+Nathan commented on how he has lived this out, "The hurt from the harm someone has done you is so big you cannot forgive on your own.
 I tried to put it aside, to rationalize it, even to blame myself for it.
 It was poisoning my spirit.
 Then one night I cried out to God realizing that this burden was too big for me alone.
 I laid the pain and anger and hurt at His feet, and He lifted the burden from me.
-It was only then that I could begin breathing in God's love and peace and move on.
+It was only then that I could begin breathing in God's love and peace and move on."

 STEP FOUR: Now it's time to make the big decision to surrender.
 Let go of your deep desire to get even with the person who has violated you.
 Come up with a prayer or statement announcing your decision.
 Here's an example: By an act of my will, and God's power, I give up my rights to get even with (insert name).
 I make a commitment that when those sordid feelings come over me again, I will release them.
 I won't babysit them.
 I admit the feelings are real, but I choose not to be controlled by them any longer.
-Instead I will dwell on the good things I have learned from this experience.
+Instead, I will dwell on the good things I have learned from this experience.

 STEP FIVE: Make a choice to have compassion on your violator.
 Look at them first, as a tragedy.
 In one sense they should be pitied.
 Bottom line is, because of their violation against you they have suffered, are suffering, and in the end will suffer far more in this life, or the one to come.
 We're not making excuses for them, but we're only saying they are pathetic, and desperately need our compassion.
 One way to show compassion is to pray for the person who has hurt you.
 Jesus said, "Pray for your enemies."
 He knows it is impossible to continue to pray for someone, and still hate them.
 Then, while you're praying for this person, ask for a blessing in their life.
 Pray that good things come to them.
 Wish them well.

-Jenn commented: Forgiving takes time.
+Jenn commented, "Forgiving takes time.
 It doesn't happen just once and it's over with.
 But I am letting [God] take it from my hands and letting Him handle it.
-It is not my place to punish [the guy who hurt me], and I certainly don't need to punish myself by holding on to that hurt and anger.
+It is not my place to punish [the guy who hurt me], and I certainly don't need to punish myself by holding on to that hurt and anger."